fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes**

 **Overall, Task 1 has shown how OpenMC can be used to plot cross-sectional data for a variety of fusion-relevant interactions, e.g. (n,2n), (n,Xt).
-This can be done for specific isotopes, elements, or even full materials, and is a very useful tool, helping to inform material choices based on desired neutron behaviour.**
+This can be done for specific isotopes, elements and full materials.
+Reaction probabilities vary for each isotope depending on the energy of the neutron.
+Beryllium 9 has the lowest threshold energy for neutron multiplication reactions.**

 &ensp;
 ## --------------------------------------------------------------------------------------------------------------